dimembermatt/Mbed-Shared-Components/CLASSES.md

 ## InterruptDevice

-The InterruptDevice is a inherited class for devices that must occur on a staggered rate; classes that inherit InterruptDevice must define an internal `handler` method which dictates what the device does when an interrupt occurs.
+The InterruptDevice is a inherited class for devices that must occur on a staggered rate; classes that inherit InterruptDevice should define an internal `handler` method which dictates what the device does when an interrupt occurs.

-All interrupt devices have access to a `start_us`, `start_ms`, and `stop` API that the class instance can utilize to manage interrupt events.
+All interrupt devices have access to a `startUs`, `startMs`, and `stop` API that the class instance can utilize to manage interrupt events.
 All interrupt devices have the same priority.